tylertitsworth/5th-age-srd/Classes/Occultist.md

 At-Will

-Interrupt action to cast; expend focus
+Interrupt action to cast

+Expend Focus

 **Trigger:** One of your allies hits a nearby enemy with an attack.